 Impact of the policy intent and outcomes will be monitored as part of the NPF4 Delivery Programme.
 This will inform future revisions to the supporting guidance.
-The guidance is intended to be a live document, in particular the content on Case Studies which can be updated in response to feedback.
+The guidance is intended to be a live document, in particular the content on case studies which can be hosted on the Ourplace.scot website and updated as they progress.

 How will you communicate to children and young people the impact of the policy/measure on their rights?

 We are considering how best to continue to engage with children and young people to ensure they are aware of the impact of the wider planning reform agenda.
 Planning, Architecture and Regeneration Division uses social media / twitter accounts (@ScotGovPlanning and @Placestandard) which will be used to highlight the guidance.
 Division's e-alert / email is sent to around 1500 subscribers, which may include parents and carers and organisations that represent children and their interests.